 Each fellow’s program includes:

-- Mentor team composed of at least one program-affiliated faculty mentor and one site-based mentor.
+- Mentor team composed of at least one HBNU-affiliated U.S. mentor and one LMIC site-based mentor.

 - Monthly online seminars delivered by program faculty on interdisciplinary topics, designed to facilitate continued learning.